ohcnetwork/admission_task/README.md

 ```
 $ ./tasks help
 Usage :-
 $ ./tasks add 2 hello world    # Add a new item with priority 2 and text "hello world" to the list
 $ ./tasks ls                   # Show incomplete priority list items sorted by priority in ascending order
-$ ./tasks del PRIORITY_NUMBER  # Delete the incomplete item with the given priority number
+$ ./tasks del INDEX            # Delete the incomplete item with the given index
-$ ./tasks done PRIORITY_NUMBER # Mark the incomplete item with the given PRIORITY_NUMBER as complete
+$ ./tasks done INDEX           # Mark the incomplete item with the given index as complete
 $ ./tasks help                 # Show usage
 $ ./tasks report               # Statistics
 ```